Shinkafi

 Shinkafi is a Local Government Area in Zamfara State of Nigeria.
-Its headquarters are in the town of Shinkafi an area of about 674mk2 and population of 135,649 (2006 Census).
+Its headquarters is in the town of Shinkafi an area of about 674mk2 and population of 135,649 (2006 Census).
 It shares boundaries with Isa Local Government Area (Sokoto State) and Niger Republic from the north, Zurmi Local Government Area to the South and South-East, Maradun Local Government Area and Raba Local Government Area (Sokoto State) by the west.
 Distance from the State Capital, Gusau is approximately 116 km.

 History

 In the early days of 1802 before the Jihad of Usman Danfodio, an Islamic scholar named Mallan Muhammadu Zabo, one of the ancestors of the Borno Empire migrated along the east of the area.
 He led an entourage in search of green pasture for their flocks.
 Mallan Zabo was wealthy and took with him many flocks, birds, horses, his wives and children as well as some slaves.
 It is also evident that the entire entourage that came along with him were part of the Barebari people that settled firstly in a nearby Village called ‘Badarawa’.
 The entourage later stopped at a valley near a river they named “Tafkin Kaiwa” which they made as their first settlement.

 The Katsinawa merchant also found the place a good area for the settlement, the present days Gidan Dankwara.
 Another group of people came from Kwazare Town of Niger Republic together with their leader called Adagwargo, who belong to Rahazawa ethnic background, the present Gidan Sarkin Ruwa in Barhazawa area.
 This entourage also came with their herds and branched to the same valley where they found shelter and water to feed their herds.
 As they interacts socially with the first settlers, the Barebari, results to a growing population and the area become convenient for many stop-over traders, who used spend nights for they commercial undertakings.
 Yet another group of hunters who came around the valley in search of wild animals stars to settle there.